0xWOLAND/website/src/content/blog/escardo-part-1.md

 The `evalP` function implements this.
 Given a finite assignment $alpha$ (the `IntMap`), we run $p$ against the partial oracle that answers exactly the bits in $\alpha$ and throws `Need` when an unassigned bit is requested.
 This is exactly the "dialogue" that Escardó describes in his paper: **continuous higher-type functionals consuming only finite information.**.

 So really, this is just an incredibly complex guided depth-first search over the binary decision tree of finite assignments that branches only when $p$ asks for a new bit with some short-circuiting logic.
 Termination relies on compactness via the uniform modulus $N$. `Left i` can appear only when `i` is new (once a bit is assigned, accessing it later doesn't throw a `Need`).
 Thus, no successful branch can be longer than $N$, so after at most $N$ distinct queries continuity forces a `Right` answer.
-If `p` is everywhere false, the algorithm will explore all finitely many branches pu to depth $N$ and fail and otherwise terminate early.
+If `p` is everywhere false, the algorithm will explore all finitely many branches up to depth $N$ and fail and otherwise terminate early.
 Thus, we constructively determine that the Cantor space is searchable[^3].
 Another nice property of this is that the order that we sample branches doesn't affect correctness, only runtime (so there are many engineering optimizations to be done...maybe Gray codes?).

 > The TL;DR is that:
 > - Continuity gives you cylinder-faithfulness